djalbat/xgl-server/README.md

 ```
 Note that the `imageMapPNG(...)` function pipes the image directly to a `response` object rather than returning it via a callback.

-For further explanation, see the tutorial in the XGL readme.
+For further explanation, see the usage section in the XGL readme.

 ## Contact